roytam1/SvarDOS/buildidx/readme.txt

-buildidx is a little program that generates an index.tsv file for the SvarDOS repository.
+buildidx is a little program that generates an _index.json file for the SvarDOS repository.

 * Requirements *